As wildfire smoke becomes a part of life on the West Coast, so do its health risks

 Eight and a half months pregnant, Stephanie Sundstrom spends much of her time checking the EPA’s site and figuring out the best way to breathe clean air.
 To try to slow the toxic smoke leaking into her 110-year old Portland house, she used duct tape to seal up a drafty back door.
 Aside from attending medical appointments, she tries to stay closed up in her bedroom, where a homemade air filter runs around-the-clock.

 “I really want this to clear up before she gets here, because nobody wants their baby born in a smoky apocalypse,” said Sundstrom, 29, who works in marketing at Hewlett-Packard.
 “It just feels so unescapable; there’s nothing you can do.
-You can try to stay in your house ,but everything just smells smoky.”
+You can try to stay in your house, but everything just smells smoky.”

 Like Sundstrom, many residents here monitor the air quality as they once did the weather.
 When deciding whether to go outside, they look up pollution levels for the locations around them on sites and apps like PurpleAir, AirVisual and AirNow.
 The maps show color-coded air-quality levels, pulled from government or low-cost sensors, typically ranging from “good” green to “hazardous” maroon.

 PurpleAir is a Utah-based company that uses data for low-cost sensors it sells to map out air quality, and shares the data with other companies to map.
-The company has experienced a 1,000 percent increase in visitors since the fires began, according to founder and CEO Adrian Dybwad, and has had a surge in orders for the air-quality sensors it sells.
+The company has experienced a 1,000 percent increase in visitors to its website since the fires began, according to founder and CEO Adrian Dybwad, and has had a surge in orders for the air-quality sensors it sells.
 Air-quality apps have topped the download charts for weather over the past week, while traditional weather forecasts have added AQI numbers alongside temperature and humidity.

 In Oakland last week, skies turned orange as smoke blocked the sun.
 Air quality in the surrounding Alameda County spiked as high as 218 last week, according to EPA monitors, in the “very unhealthy” range.
 Visibility was cut to worse than on a foggy day.